Anamikaa34/Recipe-finder/README.md

 # Recipe-finder
-  Discover delightful recipes based on the ingredients in your fridge Welcome to the Recipe Finder!
+  Discover delightful recipes based on the ingredients in your fridge.
+  Welcome to the Recipe Finder!
 This web application allows you to discover delicious recipes using ingredients you have at hand, powered by TheMealDB API.

 ## Technologies Used